 Fresh Tomato Pie Recipe

-Pie Crust.
-You can use a homemade pie crust (that’s what I did) or you can use a frozen one.
+- Pie Crust.
+You can use a homemade pie crust or a frozen one.
 Whatever works for you!
 We’re going to bake this in the oven first for a few minutes to prevent it from becoming soggy.

+Instead of mayo, we’re using garlic paste for the base.
+It’s so easy to make!
 Peel 5 cloves garlic and finely chop them.
-Sprinkle salt on top of the garlic (completely cover it) and then carefully press down with the side of a knife to “crush it”.
+Lightly sprinkle salt on top of the garlic and then carefully press down with the side of a knife to “crush it”.
 The salt acts like an abrasive and helps turn it into a paste.
-You can also use a mortar and pestle to crush the garlic too if that’s easier.

 Don’t worry if you can’t turn it into a perfect paste, the main goal is to just get it crushed up some so it’s no longer big pieces.